Adansonia: Flowers

 In most Adansonia species, the flowers are borne on short erect or spreading stalks in the axils of the leaves near the tips of reproductive shoots.
-Only A. digitata has flowers and fruits set on long, hanging stalks.
+Only A. digitata has flowers and fruit set on long, hanging stalks.
 There is usually only a single flower in an axil, but sometimes flowers occur in pairs.
 They are large, showy and strongly scented.
 They only open near dusk.
 Opening is rapid and movement of the flower parts is fast enough to be visible.
 Most Adansonia species are pollinated by bats.

 Flowers may remain attached to the trees for several days, but the reproductive phase is very short, with pollen shed during the first night and stigmas shriveled by the morning.
 The flower is made up of an outer 5-lobed calyx, and an inner ring of petals set around a fused tube of stamens.
 The outer lobes of the calyx are usually green (brown in A. grandidieri) and in bud are joined almost to the tip.
 As the flower opens, the calyx lobes split apart and become coiled or bent back (reflexed) at the base of the flower.
 The inner surface of the lobes are silky-hairy and cream, pink, or red.
 Sometimes the lobes do not separate cleanly, distorting the shape of the flower as they bend back.
 The calyx lobes remain fused at the base, leaving a feature (calyx tube) that has nectar-producing tissue and that is cup-shaped, flat or tubular; the form of the calyx tube varies with species.
 The flowers have a central tube (staminal tube) made up of fused stalks of stamens (filaments), with unfused filaments above.
 A densely hairy ovary is enclosed in the staminal tube, and a long style tipped with a stigma emerges from the filaments.
 Petals are set near the base of the staminal tube and are variable in shape and colour.
 The flowers, when fresh, may be white, cream, bright yellow or dark red, but fade quickly, often turning reddish when dried.

 Fruit

 The fruit of the baobabs is one of their distinguishing features.
-It is large, oval-to-round, and berry-like in most species (usually less than 10 cm long in A. madagascariensis.).
+It is large, oval-to-round, and berry-like in most species (usually less than 10 cm long in A. madagascariensis).
 It has a dry, hard outer shell of variable thickness.
 In most species, the shell is indehiscent (does not break open easily).
-A. gibbosa is the only species with fruits that crack while still on the tree, which then tend to break open upon landing on the ground.
+A. gibbosa is the only species with fruit that crack while still on the tree, which then tend to break open upon landing on the ground.
 Inside the outer shell, kidney-shaped seeds 10–15(−20) mm long are set in a dry pulp.